apache/jena-site/source/documentation/geosparql/geosparql-fuseki.md

     --tdb, -t

 An existing or new TDB folder used for the dataset.
 Default set to memory dataset.
 If accessing a dataset for the first time with GeoSPARQL then consider the `--inference`, `--default_geometry` and `--validate` options.
 These operations may add additional statements to the dataset.
+TDB1 Dataset will be used by default, use `-t <folder_path> -t2` options for TDB2 Dataset.

 ### 6) Load RDF file into dataset